jprsurendra/redux-demo/README.md

   &nbsp;&nbsp;&nbsp;&nbsp;... are payloads of information that send data from your application to your <b>store</b>. <br/> &nbsp;&nbsp;&nbsp;&nbsp;... are plain JavaScript objects. <br/> &nbsp;&nbsp;&nbsp;&nbsp;... must have a <b>type</b> property that indicates the <i>type of action</i> being performed.<br/>
 Types should typically be defined as string constants and written in all caps.
 Below is an example of an action that represents adding a reminder:<br/>

  	const ADD_REMINDER = ‘ADD_REMINDER’
 	{ type: ADD_REMINDER, text: "Work on redux blog!"}

 We then have action creators, which are functions that create actions.
 An example can be seen below.
-	File: actions.js
+	<i>File: actions.js</i>
 	const addReminder = (text) => ({
                 type: "ADD_REMINDER",
                 payload: text